llunn/typerighter/docs/installation.rst

 Python Version
 ==============

-TypeRighter is strictly Python 3 and up.
+Typerighter began with Python 3.7 and aims to stay aligned with the all future versions of Python.

 Optional Packages